 Bill Koutsouras, C.A., C.F.A. – Director

 Mr. Koutsouras is the principal of Kouts Capital, a consulting company which provides strategic advice to natural resource companies.
-Previously Mr. Koutsouras was the Executive Vice President and Chief Financial Officer of Endeavour Financial Corporation, a mining focused merchant banking business.
-He was primarily responsible for overseeing financial advisory mandates, investment related services and the financial operations and management of the Endeavour group of companies.
+Previously Mr. Koutsouras was the Executive Vice President and Chief Financial Officer of Endeavour Financial Corporation, a mining-focused merchant banking business.
+He was primarily responsible for overseeing financial advisory mandates, investment-related services and the financial operations and management of the Endeavour group of companies.
 Mr. Koutsouras is also a non-executive director of several natural resource companies.
 Mr. Koutsouras is a Chartered Accountant and Chartered Financial Analyst and is a member of the Canadian Institute of Chartered Accountants and the CFA Institute.

-Lorne Anderson – Director
+Lorne Anderson, CA – Director

 Mr. Anderson is a Chartered Accountant.
 He has been an independent Financial Consultant to the minerals industry and has served on the Boards of several publicly listed mineral companies.
 Mr. Anderson was the Chief Financial Officer and Treasurer of Glamis Gold Ltd and a director of Tahoe Resources Inc. He has over 20 years of experience in the mining industry, during which time he has been involved with administration, both equity and bank financings, and investor relations programs.

-Loy Chunpongtong – Director
+Loy Chunpongtong, P.Eng. – Director

-Mr. Chunpongtong is a mining engineer with 25 years of experience in mine planning-scheduling, pit optimization, pit design, ore-grade control planning, and advanced geo-statistical modelling.
+Mr. Chunpongtong is a mining engineer with 25 years of experience in mine planning-scheduling, pit optimization, pit design, ore-grade control planning, and advanced geo-statistical modeling.
 He is a Registered Professional Engineer (Alberta) and holds a Bachelor degree in Mine Engineering and Master degree in Economics, both from Chulalongkorn University in Thailand.
 Loy is the Surface Mining Society Peer Review Chair for the CIM Journal and is an Executive Officer of the CIM Surface Mining Society.

-*Disclaimer: The profile provides information which was sourced and approved by Copper North Mining in order to help investors learn more about the company.
+*Disclaimer: The profile provides information which was sourced and approved by Copper North Mining( TSXV:COL) in order to help investors learn more about the company.
 Copper North Mining is a client of the Investing News Network (INN).
 The company’s campaign fees pay for INN to create and update this profile page, to which links are placed on Investingnews.com and channel newsletters.